 Crows, Ravens, and Vultures

 Other Bird Stencil Patterns

-Please note: Some sites may require a sign-up or registration to download stencils.
+Please note: Some sites may require a sign-up or registration to download free stencils.

 In addition to these free stencil patterns, you can also make your own pumpkin stencil.
 Simply print out a coloring page or outline drawing of a bird, or even draw one of your own to transfer to a pumpkin.

 While there are plenty of free stencils available, advanced carvers may prefer to purchase more elaborate, unique stencils.
 Previews of these stencils are available, but each requires a small fee to download the detailed template.
 Instructions and tips are often included with purchased stencils as well or are available elsewhere on each distributor's website.

 - Flower the Macaw

 - Sweetheart Swan

 - Flamingo Skeleton

 - Cartoon Buzzard